mspi21/mspi21.github.io/about.markdown

 I teach C programming (Programming and Algorithmization I) and C++ programming (Programming and Algorithmization II) practicals at FIT CTU.

-Besides pentesting and teaching programming, I enjoy reading science, making stuff, breaking stuff, reverse engineering stuff and understanding stuff.
+Besides pentesting and teaching programming, I enjoy reading up on science, making stuff, breaking stuff, reverse engineering stuff and understanding stuff.

 I am interested in philosophy and the axioms on which our modern ways of thinking and living are based.
-I often think deeply about simple things.
+It is my view that we must think deeply even about simple things.

 I'm an idealist.